 H3Africa Program Resources

 H3Africa Consortium: facilities modern research approaches to study genomic and environmental determinates of common diseases with the goal of improving the health of African populations.
-The initiative consists of 48 African projects that include population-based genomic studies of common, non-communicable disorders such as heart and renal disease, as well as communicable diseases such as tuberculosis.
+The initiative consists of 51 African projects across 30 African countries that include population-based genomic studies of common, non-communicable disorders such as heart and renal disease, as well as communicable diseases such as tuberculosis.
 Watch a video that describes the vision of the H3Africa Consortium.

 - Consortium Documents